eranif/codelite/docs/docs/wxWidgets/repo32.md

-# wxWidgets 3.2.3 Packages and Repositories
+# wxWidgets 3.2.4 Packages and Repositories
 ---

 ## Preface
 ---

-This page is for the stable release, wx3.2.3..
+This page is for the stable release, wx3.2.4.
 The CodeLite packages for Linux now use wxWidgets >=3.1.
-As wx3.2.3 is newly released, few current (October 2023) distro versions will supply it.
-I've therefore built 3.2.3 packages for the commonest ones.
+As wx3.2.4 is newly released, few current (November 2023) distro versions will supply it.
+I've therefore built 3.2.4 packages for the commonest ones.

 ## Fetching CodeLite keys
 ---